 "...I have always valued my association with AAEE for information, professional contacts and personal contacts.
 You just can’t beat good relationships.
 As a retiree, I still enjoy my AAEE friends and the information received from the National Office..." - Ms. Janice S. Jones, 2007

 The American Association for Employment in Education (AAEE), an organization which promotes professional standards and practices in teacher preparation and job recruitment, recognizes a national shortage of candidates preparing for careers in certain teaching fields as well as teachers of color.
-This scholarship program is designed to address this need, providing an $800 award annually.
+This scholarship program is designed to address this need, providing a $1,000 award annually.